lukebarhoumeh/Reconciliation/README.md

 can be unit tested without the WinForms UI.
 Use `CompareInvoices(msphub, microsoft)` to get a table of discrepancies.

+`PriceMismatchService` detects unit price differences between the two invoices and can export the mismatches to Excel.

 Example summary output:

 ```